 The concepts and latest progress on emerging technologies such as health exchanges, biometrics, wireless, mobile, and web technologies will be discussed.
 Biomedical technologies will also be explored.
 Examines trends and drivers of innovation both generally and in healthcare and how emerging technologies are adapted and evaluated.
 Introduces how emerging technologies are applied to improve health records, computerized provider order entry (CPOE) systems, regional health information organizations, personal health records, telemedicine, new imaging systems, robotic surgery, pharmacogenomics, and national-level bio-surveillance.
 Prerequisite: HIS 550

-HINF 613 Legal Aspects of Healthcare Information Technology 3 Credits
+HINF 613 Legal Aspects of Healthcare Information Technology 3 CR

-HINF 622 Information Analysis and System Design 3 Credits
+HINF 622 Information Analysis and System Design 3 CR

 Discusses the design, analysis and management of information systems: system lifecycle management, hardware and software selection and evaluation, the role of information systems in decision support and other functional areas of business, project management, systems development and analysis, module design and techniques to reduce system complexity.
 Prerequisite: Information Technology Overview or equivalent course

 This Field Experience/Internship is a practical learning experience arranged with a variety of healthcare organizations and which provides a supervised short-term educational experience for students in the Healthcare Informatics (HI) program.
 An Internship allows a student to develop professionally through a work experience under the guidance of leaders in the fields of healthcare informatics and healthcare information technology.
 As an extension of the curriculum, and the Internship experience affords the student an opportunity to apply his/her theoretical knowledge and technical skills in a practical manner gaining valuable training, which will better enable him/her to perform with a higher level of skill and confidence.
 Required for full-time students

 HINF 626 Field Experience II 3 CR